Manipulations Swarm Control

 Your easiest swarm control options

-Queen trap: this is particularly useful as you don’t have to find the queen or know whether it is a swarming or emergency scenario.
+Swarm trap: this is particularly useful as you don’t have to find the queen or know whether it is a swarming or emergency scenario.
 It works well, but it is not mainstream.
-If you haven’t Paradise hives make a simple board with an upper entrance and a 10 cm square hole in the middle, obscured by a QE
+It is only available for Langstroth Paradise hives.It is easy to make a simple board with an upper entrance and a 10 cm square central hole, obscured by a QE.

 To generate a new queen, you’ll need to do a split or an artificial swarm.
 A Pagden is popular, but if you miss a QC you're a goner.
 A simple split, or a Modified Snelgrove Two, are far easier.